codenap/CleanCode/README.md

 I constantly update this repo with new tutorials so stay tuned for more!

-If you found this tutorial useful, feel free to tell your friend about it!
+If you found this tutorial useful, feel free to tell your friends about it!

 Many thanks!